Bea Johnson: Activism

 Johnson's family began to follow a minimalist lifestyle in 2006, after a move forced them to downsize.
 In 2008, Johnson discovered the term "zero waste" (which back then was used for manufacturing practices and waste management) and applied it to her household's simple-living.
 In 2009, she started to write a blog about her family's lifestyle sharing her ideas and first hand experience.
 The blog evolved and in 2013 Johnson published a book, summarizing her views and philosophy on minimalism and offering practical advice on how to reduce waste at home.
 Johnson then started to lecture around the world to spread her ideas.
 First criticized as "hippie" and "bohemian", the zero waste lifestyle then became more mainstream.
 As many sources note, her activism and book inspired many people including to change their views on the impact one has on the environment and to modify their consumption habits.
 This eventually led to the growth of a movement around waste free living.
 She is also credited for creating of the 5Rs, an acronym of 5 rules to achieve zero waste, and Bulk locator, an app that finds package free and refill stores worldwide.

 Her movement has been also described as "too rigid for ordinary people" and sometimes "unrealistic", especially during the coronavirus pandemic.
-According to MSN News, Johnson had to cancel her speaking tour in the US due to quarantine and lockdown polices in 2020 but still maintained her zero waste lifestyle while living on the road and staying at the campgrounds.
+According to MSN News, Johnson had to cancel her speaking tour in the US due to quarantine and lockdown policies in 2020 but still maintained her zero waste lifestyle while living on the road and staying at the campgrounds.